 - Lemon balm, which is acidic and burns and has no healing benefits.

-- Moisturizing creams or aloe vera: Don’t moisturize the area—the body tends to heal by drying out the area.
-Moisturizing the area can interfere with the body’s healing process.
+- Moisturizing creams or aloe vera.
+Don’t moisturize the area.
+The body tends to heal by drying out the area.
+Moisturizing the area can interfere with the body’s natural healing process.

 How to prevent cold sores

-- Prevent lesions from spreading: Children sucking on their fingers or touching other parts of the body without washing hands can cause cold sore blisters to spread.
+- Prevent lesions from spreading.
+Children sucking on their fingers or touching other parts of the body without washing their hands can cause cold sores to spread.
 In rare cases, the cold sore virus can spread to the eyes and cause scarring and impaired vision.
 All you need to worry about is washing your hands frequently and not touching the blister, especially when it’s oozing.
 Don’t let the fluid in that blister come into contact with anything else!

-- Beware of others having an outbreak: If you come into contact with someone having an outbreak, keep in mind they are highly contagious.
+- Beware of others having an outbreak.
+If you come into contact with someone having an outbreak, keep in mind that they are highly contagious.
 Wash your hands frequently and do not touch your lips to prevent contracting the virus.

-- Stress reduction: This one is key.
-Exercise, meditation, and learning how to keep your stress level in check will go a long way to minimize outbreaks.
+- Stress reduction.
+This one is key.
+Exercise, meditation, and learning how to keep your stress levels in check will go a long way to minimize outbreaks.